 Is Onpattro a steroid?

 No, Onpattro isn’t a steroid.
-Steroids (also called corticosteroids) are medications used to reduce inflammation (swelling) that occurs with a variety of conditions.
+Steroids (also called corticosteroids) are medications used to reduce inflammation that occurs with a variety of conditions.

 Onpattro is a type of drug called an RNA interference therapy (sometimes called a gene silencer).
 It blocks the effect of the genetic change that causes hATTR amyloidosis.
 Onpattro reduces the buildup of abnormal proteins that occur with this condition.

 Although Onpattro is not a steroid, it’s taken with steroids.
 Each time you have your Onpattro treatment, you’ll be given a steroid beforehand, along with certain other drugs.
 This can help lower your risk for having a reaction to the Onpattro infusion.
-(An infusion is an injection that lasts a certain length of time.)
+(An infusion is an injection into a vein that lasts a certain length of time.)

 Is it safe for older adults to use Onpattro?